The first commit landed tonight. One hexagon on the screen. A wordmark. A footer that says almost nothing yet.

 Three reasons.

 First, a blueprint no one can read is indistinguishable from a delusion.
-If I lock Motus Gridia in a private document it lives or dies inside my head; the moment it is on the internet with a URL, people can stress-test it.
-Some of that stress-testing will be dismissive.
-Most of it will be useful.
+Locked in a private document it lives or dies inside my head.
+Public on the internet, with a URL, people can stress-test it.
+Some stress-testing will be dismissive.
+Most will be useful.

-Second, the project is philosophically committed to Optionism — the idea that people should be able to pick the society they live in the way they pick an apartment.
+Second, the project is philosophically committed to Optionism.
+People should be able to pick the society they live in the way they pick an apartment.
 A society hiding its rulebook violates that principle on day one.
 You cannot choose a thing you cannot see.

-Third, and most selfishly: building in public is the only commitment device I trust.
-If the deploy breaks, it is broken on production and everyone can see.
-If I change my mind about a rule, the git history shows when I did and why.
+Third, and most selfishly, building in public is the only commitment device I trust.
+If the deploy breaks, it is broken on production.
+If I change my mind about a rule, the git history shows when and why.
 There is no quiet corner to hide a bad decision in.